Marcels-2-Neurons/uasos-project/README.md

 * 2 Identical Monitors - Resolution: 1920x1080 px
 * A keyboard, Trackball for best experience
 * Flight Stick: Logitech Extreme 3D Pro
+* * Any sensor compatible with LSL can be used

 #### Minimum Requirements